Cook seasonal Kale with the Hairy Bikers' Garlic Chicken recipe

-You can find the National Allotment Society hosting the bigger and better Let's talk Allotments area at BBC Gardeners' World Live 2019.
+You can find the National Allotment Society hosting the Let's talk Allotments area at BBC Gardeners' World Live.
 Or, if you can't make it to the Show, you can get a host of their seasonal fruit and veg growing tips online here >

 Recipe From The Veg Patch: THE HAIRY BIKERS' GARLIC CHICKEN WITH KALE, CANNELLINI BEANS AND CHERRY TOMATOES